 Indiviually affected animals can be treated with antibiotics and anti-inflammatories to enable them to clear the infection quicker but herd treatment would obviously be very time consuming and costly.

 In a positive herd there are various test and cull policies that can be adopted if you want to become accredited disease-free but the most practical control method is to vaccinate.
 There are a number of Leptospirosis vaccines licensed for use in cattle which give a good level of control.
 The vaccine protocol should be started in heifers prior to first breeding (and as a gold standard before their first turn out)

-In a native herd regular bulk milk monitoring for antibody levels should be carried out to monitor introduction of disease.
-If biosecurity can’t be truly secure, then vaccine should be considered as if disease does enter the herd then the result can be devasteting.
+In a naive herd regular bulk milk monitoring for antibody levels should be carried out to monitor introduction of disease.
+If biosecurity can’t be truly secure, then vaccine should be considered as if disease does enter the herd then the result can be devastating.

 Lepto is a disease which can spread to people so owners of herds should take every precaution that disease is not transmitted to their workers.
 The disease in humans is usually seen as flu‐like symptoms, headaches and muscle pain.
 If any of these symptoms are seen in your workers then make sure a doctor is seen as soon as possible.